ippontech/blog-usa/posts/an-introduction-to-delta-lake-the-parquet-open-source-storage-layer-for-big-data.md

 ## Time Travel and Audit

-Table's history provides all the operations done to a table and each operation has a uniqute version.
+Table's history provides all the operations done to a table and each operation has a unique version.
 For audit purpose, it is very useful to know what kind of operation was done while knowing operation metrics like number of rows or files written.

 You can also query a table with a specific version or timestamp in order to retrieve an older snapshot, [more details here](https://docs.delta.io/latest/delta-batch.html#-deltatimetravel).